Print version of battery ingestion triage and treatment guideline

 - Consult the National Battery Ingestion Hotline at 202-625-3333 for assistance in battery identification and patient management.

 - If the patient is ≤ 12 years, immediately obtain an x-ray to locate the battery.
-Batteries lodged in the esophagus may cause serious burns in as little as 2 hours Do not wait for symptoms to develop.
+Batteries lodged in the esophagus may cause serious burns in as little as 2 hours.
+Do not wait for symptoms to develop.
 Patients with a battery in the esophagus may be asymptomatic initially.
 The 20 mm diameter lithium coin cell, with a diameter intermediate between a U.S. penny and nickel, is most frequently involved in esophageal injuries.
 Smaller cells lodge less frequently, but may also cause serious injury or death, especially in children younger than 1 year.